Shropshire and Telford & Wrekin Local Nature Recovery Strategy

 Our LNRS will provide the overarching plan of priorities to restore nature in our area and where this is best to happen, whilst also delivering wider environmental benefits such as better water quality and resilience to flooding.
 Organisations and individuals can then use the strategy to help deliver the overall plan in a coherent and collaborative way.

-More information can be found in our FAQs.
+More information can be found in our FAQS.

 Register your interest